SH4DOWSIX/SH4DOWNOME/README.md

 - Beat indicator.

 ## Quick Start Guide
 - If you're a first time user, nothing saves, so create a new piece if you want to recall stuff.
-(You can have as many pieces as you want and as many sections as you want.)
+(You can have as many pieces/sections as you want.)
 - For keeping/migrating the saved settings between different versions, copy the preset.json file from the old folder to the new folder.
 - You can turn off the pop out window (OBS Beat) in the settings of the metronome, it's default to show upon first use.
 - Start/Stop the Metronome with the space bar.